Want to learn new ways to make extra money?

 3. Make the Most of Your Money

-4. Leave Your Emergency Fund Alone
+4. Leave the Emergency Fund Alone

-Spoiler alert: it was a complete game changer.
+This will be a complete game changer.

 5. Make Saving a Habit

-You’ve probably heard the advice to “pay yourself first.”
-I used to think that meant to treat yourself first — set aside money for shopping, eating out, that sort of thing.
+Speaking of habits, it’s a common saying to “pay yourself first.”
+Many people think that means to treat yourself first: set aside money for shopping, eating out, etc.

-Oftentimes, that’s easier said than done.
+But that’s often easier said than done.

 Ready, Set, Save!

-But, if we’re fortunate, we can skip a few steps by learning from other people’s mistakes.
+But it is possible to skip a few steps by learning from other people’s mistakes.